enqueuezero/site/content/pseudo-random-numbers.md

 ## Patterns

-### Pseudo means recur
+### Pseudo means recurring

 The PRNGs have a period of number recurring.

 For example, in sequence `1 4 3 2 5 1 4 3 2 5 1 4 3 2 5`, the `1 4 3 2 5` recurs every 5 numbers.
 For a PRNG based on such sequence, whenever you see `1` as random number, `4` will always be the next number.
-The recurring numbers determine that the number sequence is fixed rather than randomized.
+The recurring numbers determine that the order of numbers is fixed rather than randomized.

 The big picture behind the PRNG is like a fixed table of such similar sequence.

 ### Large period is safer

-You might be wondering why do people still get random numbers in such a silly way?
+You might be wondering why do people still want pseudo-random numbers anyway?

-The answer is as long as the period is wide enough and you start from different positions in the sequence, you're almost unable to get a same set of random numbers during the life cycle of your application. (if it happens, oh poor man, please restart your computer periodically and issue resolved.)
+The answer is as long as the period is large enough and you start from different positions in the sequence, you're almost unable to get a same set of random numbers during the life cycle of your application.
+If it happens, oh poor man, please restart your computer periodically and issue resolved.

-From the engineering perspective, we don't need things absolutely correct but simple and goog enough.
+From the engineering perspective, we don't need things absolutely correct but good enough.
 As a side quote, below is from the bash.git repo [1]:

 > This one isn't very good, but a more complicated one is overkill.